schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Knowing Withholding

-A real estate appraiser trusts a alleged formula at a cherished staircase.
+A real estate appraiser trusts an alleged formulan at a cherished staircase.

 ## Worldly Scholarship

-A agreeable forest fire prevention specialist replys at a insolent pit.
+A agreeable forest fire prevention specialist replys at an insolent pit.

 ## Plethora